lucianodainic/lucianodainic.github.io/_posts/2022-06-20-face-recognition-algorithms-comparison-analysis.markdown

 ---
 layout: post
 title: "Face Recognition on ORL database.
 Algorithms implementation and analysis."
 excerpt: "ORL is a simple database of human faces.
-It is a great collection of data to test some recognition algorithms on and analyse their performance."
+It is a great collection of data to test some recognition algorithms on and analyze their performance."
 ---

 The [ORL face-recognition](https://github.com/lucianodainic/face-recognition) project comprises several machine learning algorithms on different levels of complexity.
 In order to keep up with their following description we need some notations and prior explanation: